 - Anyone who may have a claim against the estate of the deceased

-- Persons who could have had entitlements from the estate had the deceased died intestate (when person dies without leaving a valid Will behind)
+- Persons who could have had entitlements from the estate had the deceased died intestate (when a person dies without leaving a valid Will behind)

-- Any person who was entrusted with the management of the deceased person’s estate under the NSW Trustee and Guardian Act 2009 before the Will-maker’s death
+- Any person who was entrusted with the management of the deceased person’s estate under the NSW Trustee and Guardian Act 2009 before the Will-maker’s death.

-It is important to get in touch with our lawyers at JB Solicitors who can help you with all matters in relation to Wills and estate planning.
+It is important to get in touch with our lawyers at JB Solicitors, who can help you with all matters in relation to Wills and estate planning.
 Our experienced team of professionals have years of experience dealing with both simple and complex Wills.